Blood pressure screening

 • Handheld blood pressure monitors: suitable for home use

-• Wearable devices: offer 24-hour continuous monitoring
+• Wearable devices: provide 24-hour continuous monitoring

 Frequently Asked Questions